CuriousBot: Interactive Mobile Exploration via Actionable 3D Relational Object Graph: CONCLUSION

 Interactive mobile exploration has been a longstanding and essential problem in robotics.
 However, existing approaches to mobile exploration primarily focus on active perception rather than active interaction, which limits the robot's ability to fully explore the environment.
 Current methods for robotic exploration via active interaction are mainly focused on tabletop scenes, overlooking the unique challenges of mobile settings, such as expansive exploration spaces, large action spaces, and diverse object relations.
 We introduce the 3D relational object graph, which encodes diverse object relations, and build a system capable of exploration through active interaction based on this representation.
 We evaluate our system in diverse scenes, demonstrating its effectiveness and generalization capabilities qualitatively.
 Our quantitative results further underscore its effectiveness compared to directly using VLMs.

-While our work incorporates diverse manipulation skills for exploration, skill acquisition currently requires experienced roboticists to write and fine-tune the heuristics through trial and error.
-Developing a scalable skill acquisition process would equip our robot with a broader range of skills and enable more diverse exploration.
-Additionally, we serialize the object graph for planning, which is adequate in most cases, but it may fall short in scenarios requiring richer semantic details.
+\ralparagraph{\rebuttal{Limitation}} \rebuttal{While our work incorporates diverse manipulation skills for exploration, skill acquisition currently requires experienced roboticists to write and fine-tune the heuristics through trial and error.} \rebuttal{These skills might fail if involving heavily occluded scenes.} \rebuttal{Developing a scalable skill acquisition process would equip our robot with a broader range of skills and enable more diverse exploration.} \rebuttal{Additionally, since maintaining dynamic scene memory remains an open challenge, we do not update the 3D scene graph after each interaction.
+In future work, developing a dynamic scene memory that can track objects over time would be highly valuable.}